YanCotta/YanCotta/README.md

 ---

+### 🤝 Community Projects

+These projects were completed as part of the SuperDataScience Data Science international community, where I collaborated with talented data scientists and ML engineers from around the world.
+I served as **Project Lead** for 2 projects and as a **Project Member** for 2 others.

+---

 ### 🩺 GlucoTrack: Diabetes Risk Prediction Platform
 **Project Lead** for a comprehensive diabetes risk assessment system using the CDC diabetes dataset.
 Led a diverse team of data scientists and ML engineers to deliver both beginner-friendly and advanced deep learning solutions.
 - **Key Features**: Built traditional ML models (Logistic Regression, Decision Trees) and advanced Feedforward Neural Networks with hyperparameter tuning.
 Includes model explainability tools and multiple deployment options.